-“Great presentation, let me run it by my boss”…
+Being told “Great presentation, let me run it by my boss”…

-Taught me one thing: talk with the decision maker first.
+Mare sure you are talking with the decision maker first.

 A successful sales professional or business person, will tell you keeping your pipeline full and gaining new clients is critical to the livelihood of any business.